SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Constant stored properties have slightly more flexibility, however, in that their value can be changed at any point until the initializer for the class or structure they belong to has completed its initialization.
-(Instance initialization is described in more detail in :doc:`InitializationAndInheritance`.)
+(Instance initialization is described in more detail in :doc:`Initialization`.)

 .. _Properties_StoredPropertiesAndInstanceVariables: